osiam/server/docs/OSIAM-Overview.md

 </table>

 ## Community resources overview
-Beside this page and the other pages in the GitHub Wikis you can retrieve additional information from various places:
+Beside this overview and the README you can retrieve additional information from various places:

-### Homepage
+### Website
-Visit the homepage for general information about OSIAM including news and events where we can meetup:
+Visit the website for general information about OSIAM
 * https://www.osiam.org

 ### The Forum